 Please note you cannot retake modules already passed to improve the mark.

 - Normally, any marks for elements or components of elements previously undertaken will not be carried forward.

-- Marks for individual elements and the overall module mark will be capped at the pass mark (normally 40% for undergraduate and 50% for postgraduate), unless, due to extenuating circumstances, the Award Assessment Board decided you can repeat the module as if for the first time.
+- Marks for the overall module mark will be capped at the pass mark (normally 40% for undergraduate and 50% for postgraduate), unless, due to extenuating circumstances, the Award Assessment Board decided you can repeat the module as if for the first time.

 - If the module is not running in the next academic year, you will be required to take an alternative module (capping will still apply).